Autodesk-Forge/forge-createfamily-revit/CreateWindow/PlugIn/README.md

 This sample demostrated how to migrate the Revit WindowWizard Plugin to be used within AppBundle of Design Automation for Revit.

 # Migration Steps
-Here is the main steps to migrate the Revit addin, before read the detail steps, please make sure you go through the official [Conver Addin Doc](https://github.com/Developer-Autodesk/design-automation-for-revit/blob/master/Docs/ConvertAddin.md) and understand the framework.
+Here is the main steps to migrate the Revit addin, before read the detail steps, please make sure you go through the official [Convert Addin Doc](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step1-convert-addin/) and understand the framework.

 ## Before we start:
 - Build the WindowWizard project under \\Revit 2019 SDK\Samples\FamilyCreation\WindowWizard\CS\, load it into Revit to make sure it works good.